 Server consolidation is a way to make a more efficient IT environment by combining servers or replacing legacy servers with virtual systems, the cloud or SaaS products.

 Server consolidation is exactly what it sounds like, it’s essentially consolidating hardware for more effective usage.

-- Reduction in cooling and electrical costs
+- Decrease in cooling and electrical costs

 - Reduction in server load growth and data center expansion